Applies to Word 2003, 2007, 2010, 2013, 2016, 2019

 - Under Advanced settings, tick the option in front of "Show hidden files, folders, and drives".

 Step 2.
 Delete all files of which the name contains 'normal'

 - Open Windows Explorer and search the following path:

 C:\Documents and Settings\Administrator\Application Data\Microsoft\Templates

 - In the Templates folder, delete all the files of which the name contains the "Normal" character, such as ~$Normal. dot.
 Pay attention, don't delete the Templates folder by wrong.

 If you are still stuck on the issue after using all the ways and getting data loss, you should take action to recover unsaved Word documents as soon as possible.

 How to Recover Deleted/Lost Word Document

 As you see, there is a chance to get back lost unsaved Word document.
-But if the Word document is missing by accidental deletion, emptying recycle bin, hard drive/flash drive formatting, virus attack, there is no way but use a third-party file recovery tool.
-And EaseUS data recovery software enables you to recover lost Word files (DOC/DOCX), as well as XLS/XLSX, PPT/PPTX, PDF, HTML/HTM, CWK, and more
+But if the Word document is missing by accidental deletion, emptying recycle bin, hard drive/flash drive formatting, virus attack, there is no way but to use a third-party file recovery tool.
+And EaseUS EaseUS data recovery tool enables you to recover lost Word files (DOC/DOCX), as well as XLS/XLSX, PPT/PPTX, PDF, HTML/HTM, CWK, and more

 Was This Page Helpful?